LLNL/Silo/docs/subsets.md

 * **Description:**

-  Adds a single region node to an `MRG` `tree` below the current working region (See [`DBSetCwr`](#dbsetcwr)`204`.).
+  Adds a single region node to an MRG `tree` below the current working region (See [`DBSetCwr`](#dbsetcwr)).

-  If you need to add a large number of similarly purposed region nodes to an `MRG` tree, consider using the more efficient `DBAddRegionArray()` function although it does have some limitations with respect to the kinds of groupel maps it can reference.
+  If you need to add a large number of similarly purposed region nodes to an MRG tree, consider using the more efficient `DBAddRegionArray()` function although it does have some limitations with respect to the kinds of groupel maps it can reference.

-  A region node in an `MRG` `tree` can represent either a specific region, a group of regions or both all of which are determined by actual use by the application.
+  A region node in an MRG `tree` can represent either a specific region, a group of regions or both all of which are determined by actual use by the application.

-  Often, a region node is introduced to an `MRG` `tree` to provide a separate namespace for regions to be defined below it.
+  Often, a region node is introduced to an MRG `tree` to provide a separate namespace for regions to be defined below it.
-  For example, to define material decompositions of a mesh, a region named "materials" is introduced as a top-level region node in the `MRG` `tree`.
+  For example, to define material decompositions of a mesh, a region named "materials" is introduced as a top-level region node in the MRG `tree`.
   Note that in so doing, the region node named "materials" does **not** really represent a distinct region of the mesh.
   In fact, it represents the union of all material regions of the mesh and serves as a place to define one, or more, material decompositions.

-  Because `MRG` trees are a new feature in Silo, their use in applications is not fully defined and the implementation here is designed to be as free-form as possible, to permit the widest flexibility in representing regions of a mesh.
+  Because MRG trees are a new feature in Silo, their use in applications is not fully defined and the implementation here is designed to be as free-form as possible, to permit the widest flexibility in representing regions of a mesh.
-  At the same time, in order to convey the semantic meaning of certain kinds of information in an `MRG` tree, a set of pre-defined region names is described below.
+  At the same time, in order to convey the semantic meaning of certain kinds of information in an MRG tree, a set of pre-defined region names is described below.

   **&nbsp;**